varshapanda/S62-1025-TerraReform-Full-Stack-With-NextjsAnd-AWS-Azure-BinBuddy/README.md

 > "A good authentication system is invisible when it works — but disastrous when it fails.
 Secure it early, test it often, and document it clearly."

+##  Middleware Authentication & Role Access

+###  Overview
+This middleware checks if users are logged in and have the correct role before accessing API routes.

+---

+###  How It Works
+- `/api/auth/login` and `/api/auth/signup` are open to everyone.
+- All other `/api/*` routes need a valid JWT token.
+- If the token is missing or invalid → returns **401 Unauthorized**.
+- Only **admins** can access `/api/admin/*` routes.
+- If a normal user tries → returns **403 Access Denied**.

+---

+###  Reflection
+Follows least privilege — users only access what they need.
+New roles like `moderator` can be added easily later.